FarhanCodeSpace/FarhanCodeSpace/README.md

 ### About Me

-I'm a full-stack developer who works across the frontend and backend, from building interfaces with React and Next.js to designing APIs and backend logic with NestJS and Python (FastAPI).
-I like the range that comes with full-stack work, being able to build the thing someone sees and the system behind it.
+I'm a full-stack and app developer who works across web and mobile, from building interfaces with React, Next.js, and React Native, to designing APIs and backend logic with NestJS and Python (FastAPI).
+I like the range that comes with full-stack work, being able to build the thing someone sees and the system behind it, on both web and mobile.

 Alongside my day-to-day development work, I'm building a solid foundation in AI.
 I've completed Google's **IT Automation with Python** crash course and **AI Fundamentals** course, and I'm continuing through both, with the goal of shipping real AI-powered tools, not just prototypes.